chrislyons-dev/archlette/docs/architecture/default_container__basic_wrangler.md

 Extract containers from wrangler configurations

 Creates one container per wrangler.toml file.
-Each container represents a Cloudflare Worker.
+Each container represents a Cloudflare Worker (if main exists) or other Cloudflare service.

 <table>
 <tbody>